skobaid/image_upload/README.md

 # image_upload

-I this project we can upload image .
+This is for image uploading...

 we use multer for uploading image.